Meet Our Doctors and Staff

 Cindy Lavignette, BS, Client Liaison

-Cindy has worked at the Purdue Veterinary Teaching Hospital for over 14 years.
+Cindy has worked at the Purdue University Veterinary Hospital for over 14 years.
 She is a graduate of Purdue University earning her B.S. in Elementary Education/Math.
 Cindy is the client liaison and is responsible for facilitating the clients’ needs before, during, and after their visit.
 This includes scheduling appointments and answering questions they may have.
 Cindy has a Yorkie named Jax.
 Her hobbies and interests include traveling (loves the beach), reading, walking, going to the movies and spending time with her grandchildren.

 Saralyn Sharp, BS, RVT, VTS (AVTCP-Canine/Feline)